If you’ve agreed to serve as a mentor teacher, you’re probably wondering what that means! What exactly is a mentor in

 And most importantly, letting them know they are not alone – and that they can do this.

 I hope this list helps you get a better idea of the role of a mentor teacher.
-I hope that you find it to be a rewarding experience, and I bet you’ll find that it makes you a stronger educator in the process.
+Mentoring can be a very rewarding experience, and I bet you’ll find that it makes you a stronger teacher!
 First, you’ve got to start by building a new teacher – mentor relationship.